FOLLOW US

 Road travel

-• have your headlights on and dipped when driving a car from 1 November until 31 March, even during daytime.
-For scooters and motorcycles, you must drive with dipped headlights year-round
+• having your headlights on and dipped when driving a car from 1 November until 31 March, even during daytime

 Sea travel

 Do not drink alcohol if you’re in charge of a yacht or boat.
-There are heavy penalties for being caught drunk in charge of a boat and a zero tolerance approach.
+There are heavy penalties for being caught drunk in charge of a boat and a zero-tolerance approach.

-All captains must have an International Certificate of Competence.
+All captains must have an International Certificate of Competence

 Extreme weather and natural disasters

-Fires are common during Croatia’s hot and dry summers.
+Wildfires are common during Croatia’s hot and dry summers.
 Take care when visiting or driving through woodland and forest areas.
 If you see a fire, call the emergency services on 112.
 If you’re affected, follow the advice of local authorities.

-You can also be fined for unintentionally causing a fire.
+You could also be fined for unintentionally causing a fire.
 Properly extinguish cigarette ends and do not leave any rubbish behind, particularly empty bottles, as these are known to start fires.
 Fines in these cases have ranged from 260 to 1,200 euros.

 Earthquakes